muggy8/improbable/from-me-to-me/X1IapY2Y.md

 "Um... well every?"
 Phanna answered seemingly a bit confused as well.

-"There's 2 type of years, seasonal years and solstace years.
+"There's 2 type of years, seasonal years and solstice years.
 Seasonal years are 768 days long and lasts all 4 seasons.
-The solstace year marks the time between the solstace of day and the solstace of night which means the solstace year is 384 days.
-The solstace of night also happens to marke a new seasonal new year.
+The solstice year marks the time between the solstice of day and the solstice of night which means the solstice year is 384 days.
+The solstice of night also happens to mark a new seasonal new year.
 That said, the seasonal year is rarely ever used.
 Satisfied?"

-"So your age is counted in solstace years correct?"
+"So your age is counted in solstice years correct?"

 "Yes, that would be correct."
 I answered.

 "Hmmm... and the current date?"

-"March 10th after the solstace of day."
+"March 10th after the solstice of day."

 "No year number or name?"